Penile Prosthesis Insertion

 by Jill Buchanan

 This surgery implants a device into the penis.
 The device can produce an erection-like state.
-It enables a man to have sexual intercourse.
-A penile prosthesis does not change the sensation on the skin of the penis or the ability to reach orgasm or ejaculate.
+It enables a man to penetrate his partner.
+A penile prosthesis does not directly change the sensation on the skin of the penis or the ability to reach orgasm or ejaculate.

 A penile prosthesis insertion is for men who want to have an erection, including those who have: